Rekoyah/ContactMe/README.md

 # Contact Me
-Webpage is a contact form to send messages to my email.
+Webpage is a contact form to send messages to my email address.